Department of Housing:

 Housing and Community Development (HCD) administers the following community development funding programs by utilizing local and federal grant monies to finance housing and community projects with government, nonprofit, and private organizations:

-HCD provides affordable housing opportunities for low-income persons, including: development of new rental and homeownership units, rehabilitation of the existing affordable housing stock, temporary shelter and transitional housing programs, and services to help keep people in their homes or help them quickly get back into housing from which they had been displaced.
-In FY 2016-17, 2,690 persons or households were assisted to attain, or to remain in, decent, safe, and affordable housing.
+HCD provides affordable housing opportunities for low income persons, including: development of new rental and homeownership units, rehabilitation of the existing affordable housing stock, temporary shelter and transitional housing programs, and services to help keep people in their homes or help them quickly get back into housing from which they had been displaced.
+In fiscal year 2017-18, 19,270 persons or households were assisted to attain, or to remain in, decent, safe and affordable housing.
+This includes over 16,300 credited to the completion of the overhaul of the Gloria Well, back-up to the Hetch Hetchy water supply for the City of East Palo Alto.

 Leveraged Ratio of Affordable Housing Investment for Each Dollar of Local Funding Invested